zfarkas/docker_samples/3_base_containers_compose/README.md

 ```

 Once finished, you can use `CTRL+c` to stop the containers.
 Finally, to clean up
-(and the stop everyting in detached mode) execute the following command:
+(and the stop everything in detached mode) execute the following command:
 ```
 $ docker-compose down
 ```